temporalio/proposals/ruby/phase-1.md

 worker_1 = Temporal::Worker.new(
   config,
   task_queue: 'my-task-queue',
-  workflows: [MyWorkflow], # uses 'MyWorkflow' as a name
+  workflows: [MyWorkflow], # uses 'MyWorkflow' as a name unless specified in the workflow class
-  activities: [MyActivity] # uses 'MyActivity' as a name ) worker_1.start
+  activities: [MyActivity] # uses 'MyActivity' as a name unless specified in the workflow class ) worker_1.start

-# To register workflows/activities with a custom name (and other options), you can pass in a block:
+# example of an activity-only worker
-worker_2 = Temporal::Worker.new(config, task_queue: 'my-task-queue') do |w|
+worker_2 = Temporal::Worker.new(config, task_queue: 'my-task-queue-2', activities: [MyActivity])
-  w.register_workflow(MyWorkflow, name: 'my-workflow') # uses 'my-workflow' as a name w.register_activity(MyActivity, name: 'my-activity') # uses 'my-activity' as a name end worker_2.start
+worker_2.start

 # later